 - Part Number Title:Rules of Procedure for Promulgating Modifying or Revoking Occupational Safety or Health Standards

 - GPO Source:

-Within 60 days after the expiration of the period provided for the submission of written data, views, and arguments on a proposed rule on which no hearing is held, or within 60 days after the certification of the record of a hearing, the Assistant Secretary shall publish in the FEDERAL REGISTER either an appropriate rule a standard, or a determination that such a rule should not be issued.
+Within 60 days after the expiration of the period provided for the submission of written data, views, and arguments on a proposed rule on which no hearing is held, or within 60 days after the certification of the record of a hearing, the Assistant Secretary shall publish in the Federal Register either an appropriate rule promulgating, modifying, or revoking a standard, or a determination that such a rule should not be issued.
 The action of the Assistant Secretary shall be taken after consideration of all relevant matter presented in written submissions and in any hearings held under this part.

 A determination that a rule should not be issued on the basis of existing relevant matter may be accompanied by an invitation for the submission of additional data, views, or arguments from interested persons on the issue or issues involved.
 In which event, an appropriate rule or other determination shall be made within 60 days following the end of the period allowed for the submission of the additional comments.

 Any rule or standard adopted under paragraph (a) of this section shall incorporate a concise general statement of its basis and purpose.
 The statement is not required to include specific and detailed findings and conclusions of the kind customarily associated with formal proceedings.
 However, the statement will show the significant issues which have been faced, and will articulate the rationale for their solution.